 - Provides access to Premium Roadside Assistance, which enables you to receive roadside assistance at no additional cost up to four times per calendar year

-If you were to place a value on the benefits combined, there is no question that value would significantly exceed the $550 annual fee of the Amex Platinum.
+If you were to place a value on the benefits combined, there is no question that value would significantly exceed the $550 annual fee of the Amex Platinum (Rates & Fees).
 The question is whether you can take advantage of enough of those benefits to make the annual fee worth it.
 If the answer is yes, then this is certainly a card you should consider.